5 Things you didn’t know about Croatia and Croatian wines

 3. It’s a small Country with a lot of Diversity

-Although Croatia resides on less than 90.000 square kilometers of land, that land contains continental, Eastern European, and Mediterranean regions.
-For wine lovers, this means that you could find both great Croatian Welschriesiling, a light Italian-like Malvasia and a robust red Syrah.
+Although Croatia resides on less than 90.000 square kilometres of land, that land contains continental, Eastern European, and Mediterranean regions.
+For wine lovers, this means that here you can find both great Croatian Welschriesiling, a light Italian-like Malvasia and a robust red Syrah.

 4. The Wines are Award-Winners